-Any student who will be walking, biking, or skateboarding home alone after school MUST have a signed note from a parent or guardian giving permission to do so.
+Any student who will be walking, biking, or skateboarding home alone after school MUST have a signed note from a parent or guardian on file in the front office giving permission to do so.
 Notes are stored in the student's file and must be re-written yearly.
 LCS is not responsible for the student who walks home once they leave our campus.